bytebase/bytebase/docs/design/pitr-mysql.md

 # Test Plan

 To test the Point-in-time Recovery is working as expected, we will write several unit test cases following the [Critical User Journeys](#critical-user-journeys) described above.
 The test cases should cover major path and corner cases as possible.

+- Normal cases should perform PITR in the target database.
+- Advanced cases should perform PITR in the database which is restored from a PITR operation.